lilab-bcb/cumulus/docs/cellranger/feature_barcoding.rst

 ``cellranger_workflow`` can extract feature-barcode count matrices in CSV format for feature barcoding assays such as *cell and nucleus hashing*, *CellPlex*, *CITE-seq*, and *Perturb-seq*.
 For cell and nucleus hashing as well as CITE-seq, the feature refers to antibody.
 For Perturb-seq, the feature refers to guide RNA.
 Please follow the instructions below to configure ``cellranger_workflow``.

+By default, the workflow uses `Cumulus Feature Barcoding`_ to process antibody and Perturb-Seq data.
+If you want to use Cell Ranger instead, follow steps in Section "Feature barcoding using Cell Ranger" (`here <./index.html#feature-barcoding-using-cell-ranger>`_).

 Prepare feature barcode files
 +++++++++++++++++++++++++++++